Almost every modern business relies on software tools to optimize business operations and provide a smooth customer experience.

 Enterprise software companies offer software as a service (SaaS) solutions to meet these needs, but it can be hard to figure out which of these robust ecosystems make sense for your company or department.

-In this article, we’ll spotlight seven of the best enterprise software companies that can help your business thrive in 2022 and beyond.
+In this article, we’ll spotlight some of the top enterprise software companies that can help your business thrive in 2023 and beyond.

 Let’s hop in.